quanser/quanser_sdk_linux/README.md

 # Quanser SDK for Linux
 This repository contains instructions for accessing the *Quanser SDK for Linux*, aimed at the 64-bit Linux operating system.

-The [Quanser SDK](https://github.com/quanser/quanser_sdk) provides device drivers together with hardware interfacing, communication and vision libraries for aiding in application software development using Quanser hardware and virtual experiments.
+The [Quanser SDK](https://github.com/quanser/quanser_sdk) facilitates application software development using Quanser hardware and virtual experiments.
+It provides device drivers and various Application Programming Interfaces (API's) in C and Python together with hardware interfacing, communication and vision libraries.